-Read Dr. Baron and Daniel Wolfson’s letter to the Choosing Wisely Community.
+Read Dr. Baron and Daniel Wolfson’s letters to the Choosing Wisely Community.

-During this time of great stress, Choosing Wisely is providing information from our partner societies about appropriate tests and treatments that are relevant to addressing the impact of the COVID-19 outbreak on the health care system:
+During this time of great stress, Choosing Wisely is providing information from partner societies and medical associations about appropriate tests and treatments that are relevant to addressing the impact of the COVID-19 outbreak on the health care system:

 - American College of Physicians

 - American Society of Hematology & American Association of Blood Banks

 Our Choosing Wisely partner, The American College of Physicians, is committed to doing everything possible to prevent and slow the spread of the virus to ensure that our patients get the care they need.